 Find out more about the event here: http://www.aeroplus.nl/events/weather-to-fly

-We left Sde Dov airport in Israel and set course to Rhodos.
-We were dead tired from the heavy schedule of flying through Israel and seeing so many great sites as well as participating in the night life of Tel Aviv.
+We left the Middle East and set course to Rhodos.
+We were dead tired from the heavy schedule of flying through the Middle East and seeing so many great sites.
 So we decided to fly only to Rhodos and take a good night sleep there before continuing.
 While flying to Rhodos we had to divert a little to avoid a Russian navy exercise but finally arrived.
 The hotel we booked in the old city on Rhodos was closed and the whole old town was deserted.
 We finally managed to find someone to guide us back to the taxi stand and a taxi driver took us to an open hotel on the island.
 This was definitely not yet holiday season on Rhodos.

 From Rhodos we flew to Corfu on the other side of Greece to enjoy lunch there before setting course to Vienna Int’l airport.

 Initially we were not able to climb out from Corfy to flight level 120, which was the minimum IFR enroute altitude for the airway we had selected to fly through the Balkan to Vienna.
 So we decided to cancel IFR for the moment and fly along the coast of Albania about about 4000 feet to see if the weather would clear up more North, which it did.